-The site has a dominant overstory consisting of ponderosa pine (Pinus ponderosa) with a ponderosa pine, Douglas-fir (Pseudotsuga menziesii), limber pine (Pinus flexilus), lodgepole pine (Pinus contorta), and quaking aspen (Populus tremuloides) component.
-The understory consists of a sparse cover of native grasses, forbs and shrubs.
-The forested area is best represented by Fuel Model 8.
-Fuel Model 8 is represented by closed canopy stands of ponderosa pine and mixed conifer.
-Understory may consist of small trees and shrubs, grasses and moderate concentrations of down, dead woody litter.
-High amounts of needle litter may be present.
-This model can exist from foothills to subalpine.
+The site has a dominant overstory consisting of ponderosa pine (Pinus ponderosa) with a ponderosa pine, Douglas-fir (Pseudotsuga menziesii) and limber pine (Pinus flexilus) component.
+The understory consists of a dense cover of native grasses, forbs, and shrubs.
+The forested area is best represented by Fuel Model 2.
+Fuel Model 2 is represented by open grown pine stands.
+Trees are widely spaced with few understory shrubs and regeneration.
+Ground cover consists of mountain grasses/and or needles and small woody litter.
+This model occurs in open-grown and mature ponderosa pine stands in the foothill to montane zone.